Jeff Dunham: Diane

 Diane first appeared with Dunham in the 2010 film Dinner for Schmucks as "Debbie", his character's "wife".
 She made her stand-up debut in Dunham's Identity Crisis Tour 2010.

 Achmed Junior

 Achmed Junior is the estranged son of Achmed.
 He was designed by Mad magazine illustrator Tom Richmond.
 He first appeared during the Identity Crisis Tour 2010, and made his first onscreen appearance in Dunham's fourth special, Jeff Dunham: Controlled Chaos.
 Like his father, Achmed Junior is the victim of a bomb, which resulted in the destruction of half of his face and body.
 He speaks with a British accent because he was raised in Britain after the accident.
-Much to his father's consternation, he expresses an attraction to Dunham's male stage hand, Marnell, appears on stage to address Achmed's loss of balance.
+Much to his father's consternation, he expresses an attraction to Dunham's male stage hand, Marnell, when Marnell appears on stage to address Achmed's loss of balance (often with duct tape).
 Conflict also stems from the fact that unlike his father, Achmed Junior does not wish to be a suicide bomber.